Safety Stock Calculator & Formula

 How to register as a sole trader or self-employed with HMRC - Full guide

 When you’re on the outside looking in, being a sole trader seems like the perfect lifestyle.
 Imagine: flexible hours, higher income potential, independence.
 So, you take that step and join the ranks of the 4.8 million other Brits who serve no master.

-But first you will have to register with HMRC.
+But first you will have to register as self-employed with HMRC.
 And that’s when it hits you – you’re on your own.

 The responsibilities begin to weigh down on you.
 You need to find work, decipher expenses, catalogue cash flow, and of course, file your own taxes.
 And what about job security, paid holiday, sick pay and…

 You know the upsides of life as a sole trader, but now it’s time to understand the challenges.
 Registering as self-employed with HM Revenue and Customs (HMRC) is the first step.